10.3 Harmony Release

 - New option to export proxy APIs

 After configuring a proxy API, you can now export it as an APK file in the same way you can already export APIs.
-Importing a proxy API from the API Creation and Configuration page is also supported.
+Importing a proxy API from the My APIs page is also supported.

 - New option to enable verbose logging